 - where (generic type constraint)

-They are keywords that indicate who can modify types and types members.
+This type of keywords in c# indicate who can modify data types and type members.
 They also prevent a particular portion of code to be changed by other parts.

 Here is a list of these:

-These keywords are applied with namespace and related operators.
+These are applied with namespace and related operators.

 - extern alias